 How it works:

 FICO Advanced combines credit monitoring with in-depth credit score access for a complete picture of your financial health.
-This credit monitoring service tracks changes to your credit reports from all three bureaus and sends you alerts when a change is detected.
+This credit monitoring service tracks changes to your credit reports from all three bureaus and sends you alerts when it detects a change.
 You can also see what’s affecting your score positively or negatively and estimate how changes to your financial situation may impact your score.

-Three-bureau credit monitoring, credit alerts and access to 28 FICO credit scores
+FICO Advanced offers credit monitoring of reports from all three bureaus, credit alerts and access to 28 FICO credit scores.

 Why it’s good: